-From the city center, dozens of buses go to all the beaches on the island.
+From the city centre, dozens of buses go to all the beaches on the island.
 To reach some beaches, you will need to change numerous times at the terminals and connecting times won’t always line up so be prepared to add a little extra onto your travel time especially if you just miss one like we did (see pic below).
 The cost is 3.50 BRL ($.90c USD) each way & transfers are free.
-This means you can go on 4 different buses from one end of the island to the other and only pay the 1 time cost.
+This means you can go on 4 different buses from one end of the island to the other and only pay the 1-time cost.

 Tickets can be bought on the bus.
-For a more comfortable bus ride, there is a yellow air conditioned bus called Linhas Executivas and this runs along some of the main beach routes along with going directly downtown.
+For a more comfortable bus ride, there is a yellow air-conditioned bus called Linhas Executivas and this runs along some of the main beach routes along with going directly downtown.
 The cost is double to that of the regular bus system.

 For the best way to see all the beaches, we recommend renting a car or a scooter.
 It is much more time effective and you can go at your own pace.
 Renting a car can cost anywhere from 110 to 130 BRL ($30 USD) however keep in mind that during high season the traffic can be very heavy, and it could easily take 1- 2 hours to get to the beach due to a lot of single lane roads.
 Scooter rentals can be rented from most of the towns and are a very popular choice of getting around.